 *Adjusted EBITDA is a non-GAAP financial measure; see below for further explanation and reconciliation to GAAP measures.

 The Company uses adjusted earnings before taxes, interest, and depreciation and amortization (“Adjusted EBITDA”), a non-GAAP financial measure as defined by the SEC, to evaluate the Company’s financial performance.
 This performance measure is not defined by accounting principles generally accepted in the United States and should be considered in addition to, and not in lieu of, GAAP financial measures.

 Management believes that Adjusted EBITDA is a useful measure of the Company’s performance because it provides investors additional information about the Company’s operations allowing better evaluation of underlying business performance and better period-to-period comparability.
-Adjusted EBITDA is not intended to replace or be an alternative to operating income from continuing operations, the most directly comparable amounts reported under GAAP.
+Adjusted EBITDA is not intended to replace or be an alternative to operating income, the most directly comparable amounts reported under GAAP.

-The tables below provide a reconciliation of operating income from continuing operations to Adjusted EBITDA and Adjusted EBITDA by segment for the fiscal year ended March 31, 2021 and 2020 (in thousands):
+The table below provides a reconciliation of operating income to Adjusted EBITDA for the periods ended March 31, 2022, and 2021 (in thousands):

 Established in 1980, Air T Inc. is a portfolio of powerful businesses and financial assets, each of which is independent yet interrelated.
 Its core segments are overnight air cargo, aviation ground support equipment manufacturing, and commercial aircraft asset management and logistics.
 We seek to expand, strengthen and diversify Air T’s after-tax cash flow per share.
 Our goal is to build Air T’s core businesses, and when appropriate, to expand into adjacent and other industries.
 We seek to activate growth and overcome challenges while delivering meaningful value for all stakeholders.
 For more information, visit www.airt.net.